modernben/forge-docs/1.0/servers/management.md

 ## Resetting The Sudo Password

 Forge does not store the sudo password and is unable to reset this password for you.
-To do so, you'll need to contact your server provider.
+To reset the password, you'll need to contact your server provider.

 Once the password has been reset, Forge will be unable to SSH into your machine as `root`.
 This prevents you from editing PHP / Nginx configuration files from the Forge UI.
 To solve this, SSH into your Forge server as `forge` and reset the `root` users password: